Skip to content

 Closed statuses:

-Vulnerabilities with a closed status do not appear in the CVE or issue tables by default, making it easier to focus on the ones that are relevant.
+Vulnerabilities with a closed status do not appear in the CVE or issue tables by default.
 To see closed vulnerabilities, uncheck Show only CVEs/issues with open status.

 You can only set a status for issues/CVEs in the Firmware analysis view of a specific firmware, not on the global pages.